dev-haydenbrown/Moments-Flywheel/README.md

 behavior and layout for the product and engineering teams.

-Revenue Roleplay AI is a React application, so production components would be rebuilt — the transferable assets here are the interaction design, the flow, and the design tokens.
+Revenue Roleplay AI is a React application, so production components would be rebuilt.
+The transferable assets here are the interaction design, the flow, and the design tokens.